jabrevaya/nonlinearImputation/readme.md

 The estimators appear in this order in the simulation results (as of today):
 * proba.txt, proba2.txt (old, no weighting matrix)
 * NaiveWeighting1000Sim.txt, 1000hist.png - results available
-* OracleVsNW.txt (dirtyyyyy, as of yet) - results available
+* OracleVsNW.txt (also report from cleaned results) - results available
-* LinearNW.txt (dirty, as of yet) - results available
+* LinearNW.txt (also report from cleaned results) - results available

 Currently, the estimator for cond'l expectation E[g(ax+bz)|z] is based on simple grid-based numerical integration coupled with a Nadaraya-Watson estimator estimating the probabilities P[X=x|Z-z], a spline implementation is STILL not done/